irynapp/cohort-analysis/README.md

 * Cohort number is 0 - failed as expected.
 * Cohort number exceeds number of weeks possible to produce based on the input data - generated report based on the availbale number of weeks from the input data.
 * Cohort number is not specified by user - generated csv report of 8 cohorts.
-* cohort number is 5 - generated csv report of 5 cohorts.
+* Cohort number is 5 - generated csv report of 5 cohorts.
 * Check correctness of UTC date and time convesions to different time zones (US/Eastern, US/Pacific, US/Central, Australia/Melbourne) - passed
 * Verify metric counts for 3 cohorts, 5 cohorts and 8 cohorts - passed (Note: for this purpose I used different code, but when QA code produced by the same developer, it is hard to gurantee new aproach to the algorithm)